Soldotna, Alaska: History

 Dedication ceremony for the Sterling Highway on September 6, 1950, at the original bridge crossing the Kenai River.
 The highway's opening provided for large-scale settlement of the area.

 In 1947, after World War II, the United States government withdrew a number of townships along Cook Inlet and the lower Kenai River from the Kenai National Moose Range, opening up the area to settlement under the Homestead Act.
 Veterans of the United States armed services were given a 90-day preference over non-veterans in selecting land and filing for property.
 Also in that year, the Sterling Highway right-of-way was cleared of trees from Cooper Landing to Kenai.
 The location of present-day Soldotna was selected as the site for the highway's bridge crossing the Kenai River.

 The construction of the Sterling Highway provided a link from the Soldotna area to the outside world.
 More homesteads were taken and visitors came to fish in the area.
 The Soldotna Post Office opened in 1949 and other businesses opened in the next few years.

 Oil was discovered in the Swanson River region in 1957, bringing new economic development to the area.
 In 1960, Soldotna was incorporated as a fourth class city with a population of 332 and an area of 7.4 mi2.
 Then seven years later, in 1967, Soldotna was recognized as a first class city.

 In 1964, the Kenai Peninsula College, the Kenai Peninsula Borough government, and the Kenai Peninsula Borough School District were formed.

 The city experienced rapid population growth in the 1960s through the 1990s as a result of its location at the intersection of two major highways and due to development of the oil industry on the Kenai Peninsula.
 As the city and the oil industry have matured, population growth has somewhat slowed, although the city experienced more growth from 2000 to 2010 than during the previous decade.
 In 2016, it was granted home rule.

 Geography

-Soldotna is located at (60.486617, −151.075373), on the banks of the Kenai River on the Kenai Peninsula of Alaska.
+Soldotna is located on the banks of the Kenai River on the Kenai Peninsula of Alaska.
 It is named after nearby Soldotna Creek.
 There are multiple theories explaining the origin of the word "Soldotna"; these include the variant "Soldatna", which was the prevalent spelling of the community's name during the 1950s and 1960s.

 According to the United States Census Bureau, the city has a total area of 7.4 sqmi, of which 6.9 sqmi of it is land and 0.5 sqmi of it (6.34%) is water.